Complex and Adaptive Dynamical Systems: A Primer: Application to Long-Term Evolution

-\underline{\bf Coevolution and avalanches}\\ When the species with the lowest barrier mutates we assign to it and to its $K-1$ neighbors new random barriers height.
-This causes an avalanche of evolutionary adaptions whenever one of the new barriers becomes the new lowest fitness barrier.
-One calls this phenomena `coevolution' since the evolution of one species drives the adaption of other species belonging to the same ecosystem.
-We will discuss this and other aspects of evolution in more detail in the chapter on {\em ``Statistical modeling of Darwinian evolution''}.
-In Fig.\ \ref{automata_snappen_avalanches} this process is illustrated for the one-dimensional model.
+\runinhead{Coevolution and Avalanches} When the species with the lowest barrier mutates we assign new random barrier heights to it and to its $K-1$ neighbors.
+This causes an avalanche of evolutionary adaptations whenever one of the new barriers becomes the new lowest fitness barrier.
+One calls this phenomenon \qut{coevolution} since the evolution of one species drives the adaption of other species belonging to the same ecosystem.
+We will discuss this and other aspects of evolution in more detail in Chap.~\ref{chap_evolution1}.
+In Fig.~\ref{automata_snappen_avalanches} this process is illustrated for the one-dimensional model.
 The avalanches in the system are clearly visible and well separated in time.
-In between the individual avalanches the barrier distribution does not change appreciably, one speaks of a `punctuated equilibrium'.

-\underline{\bf Critical coevolutionary avalanches}\\ We have discussed in section \ref{automata_random_branching_theory} the connection between avalanches and random branching.
-The branching process is critical, when it goes on with a probability of 1/2.
-To see whether the coevolutionary avalanches within the Bak and Sneppen model are critical we calculate the probability $p_{bran}$ that at least one of the $K$ new, randomly selected, fitness barriers will be the new lowest barrier.
+In between the individual avalanches the barrier distribution does not change appreciably; one speaks of a \qut{punctuated equilibrium}. \runinhead{Critical Coevolutionary Avalanches} {In Sect.~\ref{automata_random_branching_theory} we discussed} the connection between avalanches and random branching.
+The branching process is critical when it goes on with a probability of 1/2.
+To see whether the coevolutionary avalanches within the Bak and Sneppen model are critical we calculate the probability $p_{\mathrm{bran}}$ that at least one of the $K$ new, randomly selected, fitness barriers will be the new lowest barrier.

-With probability $x$ one of the new random barrier is in $[0,x]$ and below the actual lowest barrier, which is distributed with $p_1(x)$, see Eq.\ (\ref{automata_p_1_solution}).
+With probability $x$ one of the new random {barriers} is in $[0,x]$ and below the actual lowest barrier, which is distributed with $p_1(x)$, see Eq.~(\ref{automata_p_1_solution}).
 We then have

-{\it viz} the avalanches are critical.
+viz the avalanches are critical.
 The distribution of the size $s$ of the coevolutionary avalanches is then

-as evaluated within the random branching approximation, see Eq.\ (\ref{automata_P_c_scaling}), and independent of $K$.
-The size of a coevolutionary avalanche can be arbitrary large and involve, in extremis, a finite fraction of the ecosystem, compare Fig.\ \ref{automata_snappen_avalanches}.
+as evaluated within the random branching approximation, see Eq.~(\ref{automata_P_c_scaling}), and independent of $K$.
+The size of a coevolutionary avalanche can be {arbitrarily} large and involve, in extremis, a finite fraction of the ecosystem, compare Fig.~\ref{automata_snappen_avalanches}.